Bingeing 101: Feeding Your Buyers the Right Content at the Right Time

 Package content.
 In our content preference survey, 93% prospects say they want packaged content.
 Experiment with packaged offers containing two or three pieces of content.

 Don’t interrupt the bingeing process.
 Minimize the number of gates you use.
 As a rule, gate 20% of early content and 50% of midstage content.
 Use hidden forms and form prefills if you have prospects’ contact information.
 Investigate lightweight gating that prospects can ignore if they aren’t ready to provide contact information or don’t want to interrupt their content consumption.
 TIP: Resume the bingeing process where the prospect last ended it.
 The bingeing process very well may be interrupted, but you want to make the experience as seamless as possible for the user to pick up where they left off.

 Thank you pages with next piece of content.
 Keep the conversation going even when someone has downloaded a gated piece of content with additional related content recommendations.

 Monitor your page load times and browser testing.
 These tasks often get overlooked, but you may be surprised at how often landing pages don’t render correctly in major browsers or take too long to load.
 Slow-loading content or degraded resolution will disrupt the bingeing process.
 Pages that load within two seconds have an average bounce rate of 9%, while pages that take five seconds to load have a bounce rate of 38% (Pingdom).

 Experiment with AI and content recommendations.
 Several personalization platforms and web CMS provide recommendation functionality based on past user behaviours.
 These tools continuously learn and optimize for you, and can help support bingeing while reducing manual work.

 Platforms that can help you

-Before continuing onto your next piece of content, consider platforms Evergage and PathFactory.
+Before continuing onto your next piece of content, consider the platform PathFactory.
 They’ll take your content, personalize the experience for each of your buyers, and tell you exactly how they engage.